Parsl/parsl/docs/userguide/apps.rst

 scikit-learn model).
 They may also be passed a Parsl `Future` (see :ref:`label-futures`) returned by another Parsl app.
-In this case, Parsl will establish a dependency between the two apps and will not execute an app until all dependent futures are resolved.
+In this case, Parsl will establish a dependency between the two apps and will not execute the dependent app until all dependent futures are resolved.
 Further detail is provided in :ref:`label-futures`.

 A Python app may also act upon files.
 In order to make Parsl aware of these files, they must be specified by using the ``inputs`` and/or ``outputs`` keyword arguments, as in following code snippet, which copies the contents of one file (`in.txt`) to another (`out.txt`).